Workflow Efficiency: Balancing Demand Against Throughput

 How to Use the Cumulative Flow Diagram to Measure Arrival and Departure Rates

-In order to balance demand against throughput in your system, you must measure and match your arrival and departure rates. Тhe Cumulative Flow Diagram (CFD) is the most suitable tool for this process.
+In order to balance the demand against throughput in your system, you must measure and match your arrival and departure rates. Тhe Cumulative Flow Diagram (CFD) is the most suitable tool for this process.
 In the CFD, every band corresponds to a state in your workflow.
 The whole set of bands represents your overall process.
 Every process has an arrival and departure line, and the distance between them should be the same to maintain an equal amount of work in progress.
 If the bands start widening too rapidly, this means that new tasks are arriving faster than your team can handle, and the balance of demand against throughput has been disrupted.

 Using the Process metrics overlay, you’ll be able to track and compare the average amount of items arriving and leaving the process each day.
 Your process values, as well as the values for each state, are available for closer examination.
 The closer the numbers, the more stable the balance between demand and throughput.